DrugLib.com — Drug Information Portal

 Detailed description: This Phase 2 study is a 3 arm, open-label pilot study to evaluate:

-- the adequacy of the algorithm to convert IV PCA morphine to oral morphine equivalent
+of the algorithm for conversion of IV PCA morphine to oral morphine equivalent doses of Q8003.

 Eligibility